TheOldPresbyope/moOdeCDPlay/README.md

 Moving backwards and forwards within a track also takes time, and the moOde time dial has to catch up.

-Once extracted, of course, an audio CD track is played back at 44.1KHz/16bit just as if it were decoded from, say, a FLAC-encoded file.
+Once extracted, on the other hand, an audio CD track is played back at 44.1KHz/16bit just as if it were decoded from, say, a FLAC-encoded file.

 ## Planned Evolution of Releases